 The Company presents the developments that are relevant to its activities and transactions.
-The following revised standards and amendments are not mandatory for the December 31, 2020 reporting periods and the Company has not early adopted these standards and amendments.
+The following revised standards and amendments are not mandatory for the December 31, 2021 reporting periods and the Company has not early adopted these standards and amendments.

-• IFRS 10, 'Consolidated Financial Statements', and IAS 28, 'Investments in Associates and Joint Ventures', were amended in 2014 to address an inconsistency between those standards when accounting for the sale or a contribution of assets between an investor and its associate or joint venture.
+- IFRS 10, 'Consolidated Financial Statements', and IAS 28, 'Investments in Associates and Joint Ventures', were amended in 2014 to address an inconsistency between those standards when accounting for the sale or a contribution of assets between an investor and its associate or joint venture.
 The main consequence of the amendments is that a full gain or loss is recognized when the transaction involves a business combination, whereas a partial gain is recognized when the transaction involves assets that do not constitute a business.
 The mandatory effective date of this amendment will be determined by the IASB at a future date.
-Voluntary application is permitted.
+Voluntary application is permitted. - IAS 1, 'Presentation of Financial Statements' and IFRS Practice Statement 2 'Making Materiality Judgements'.
+In February 2021, the IASB issued amendments to IAS 1 to assist entities in determining which material accounting policies are required to be disclosed.
+To support the IAS 1 amendment, the IASB has provided guidance to demonstrate the application of materiality in a 'four-step materiality process' described in IFRS Practice Statement 2 to accounting policy disclosures.
+The amendments issued are effective for annual periods beginning on or after January 1, 2023, but early application is permitted.
+The Company is currently evaluating the impact that this standard will have on its financial statements. - IAS 8, 'Accounting Policies, Changes in Accounting Estimates and Errors'.
+In February 2021, the IASB issued amendments to IAS 8 to help entities distinguish between changes in accounting policies and accounting estimates.
+The amendments issued are effective for annual periods beginning on or after January 1, 2023 and changes in accounting policies and changes in accounting estimates that occur on or after the start of that period.
+Early application is permitted.
+The Company is currently evaluating the impact that this standard will have on its financial statements.